avinayak/avinayak.github.io/_posts/2020-10-25-deobfuscating-a-maze-program.md

     &    A   ==             T[                                  A]
     |6<<27<rand()||!C&!Z?J[T[E]=T[A]]=E,J[T[A]=A-Z]=A,"_.":" |"];}

 According to the article, this was a non winning entry for the 1988 [International Obfuscated C Code Contest](https://en.wikipedia.org/wiki/International_Obfuscated_C_Code_Contest).
 I really have no idea how anyone could've topped this.
-I serached around [http://www.de.ioccc.org/years.html#1988](http://www.de.ioccc.org/years.html#1988 "http://www.de.ioccc.org/years.html#1988"), but it looks like this entry is missing in this page.
+I searched around [http://www.de.ioccc.org/years.html#1988](http://www.de.ioccc.org/years.html#1988 "http://www.de.ioccc.org/years.html#1988"), but it looks like this entry is missing in this page.
 Wikipedia citation points me to a book, which I might check out later.

 What's interesting about this piece of code is that